New Commemorative Coin: Sri Shyamacharan Lahiree Mahasaya

 The metal composition of the ₹125 coin will consist of a Quaternary Alloy, comprising 50% Silver, 40% Copper, 5% Nickel, and 5% Zinc.
 The coin will weigh 35 grams and have a diameter of 44 mm, featuring 200 serrations along the edge.
 The coin's description is as follows.

-The obverse side of the coin will feature the Lion Capitol of Ashoka Pillar in the center, accompanied by the inscription "सत्यमेव जयते" below.
-On the left periphery, the word “भारत” in Devanagari script, and on the right periphery, the word “INDIA” in English will be inscribed.
-Additionally, the Rupee symbol “₹” and the denominational value “125” in international numerals will appear below the Lion Capitol.
+Obverse: The face of the coin shall bear the Lion Capitol of Ashoka Pillar in the center with the legend "सत्यमेव जयते" inscribed below, flanked on the left periphery with the word “भारत” in Devanagari script and on the right periphery with the word “INDIA” in English.
+It shall also bear the Rupee symbol “₹” and denominational value “125” in the international numerals below the Lion Capitol.

-On the reverse side of the coin, the central focus will be the image of Sri Shyamacharan Lahiree Mahasaya, with the inscription "श्री श्यामाचरण लाहिड़ी महाशय का 125 वाँ तिरोधान वर्ष” in Hindi and "125th Departure Anniversary of Sri Shyamacharan Lahiree Mahasaya" will be written on the top and lower peripheries of the coin.
+Reverse: This face of the coin shall bear the image of Sri Shyamacharan Lahiree Mahasaya, with the inscription "श्री श्यामाचरण लाहिड़ी महाशय का 125 वाँ तिरोधान वर्ष” in Hindi and "125th Departure Anniversary of Sri Shyamacharan Lahiree Mahasaya" will be written on the top and lower peripheries of the coin.
 The years “1885-2020” will be inscribed in international numerals below the image of Sri Shyamacharan Lahiree Mahasaya.

-The commemorative coin is expected to be released on 26th September 2020, coinciding with the Death Anniversary.
+The commemorative coin is expected to be released on September 26, 2020, coinciding with the Death Anniversary.
+The possibility and upcoming coins page have been updated for your reference.

 Comments